Mets win doubleheader opener, edge Phillies 4-3 in extras

 TRAINER’S ROOM

-Phillies: Knapp caught the opener, splitting doubleheader duties with All-Star backstop J.T.
-Realmuto. … With reliever Archie Bradley placed on the 10-day injured list Sunday because of a strained left oblique, top prospect Spencer Howard was added to the roster as the 27th man for the twinbill.
+Phillies: Knapp caught the opener, and All-Star backstop J.T.
+Realmuto was behind the plate for the second game. … Matt Joyce replaced McCutchen in LF for the nightcap. … With reliever Archie Bradley placed on the 10-day injured list Sunday because of a strained left oblique, top prospect Spencer Howard was added to the roster as the 27th man for the twinbill.
 The right-hander has never pitched in relief as a pro.

 Mets: Guillorme started at 3B for J.D.
-Davis (bruised left hand), who is eligible to come off the injured list Saturday.
+Davis (bruised left hand), who is eligible to come off the injured list Saturday. … LHP Stephen Tarpley was recalled from the alternate training site to serve as the 27th man on the roster.

 UP NEXT